Panama Canal Transits For Yachts & Super Yachts

 Type of Lockages

-A) Center Chamber lockage: this is the preferred type of lockage.
-The vessel is held in the center of the chamber by two bow and stern lines.
-This type of lockage’s requires fours meter (125 feet) recommenced size not less than 2.2 cm (7/8 inch) in diameter.
+A) Center Chamber lockage: This is the preferred type of lockage.
+The vessel is held in the center of the chamber by 2 bow and 2 stern lines.
+This type of lockage requires four 38 m (125 feet) lines.
+Recommenced size not less than 2.2 cm (7/8 inch) in diameter.

 B) Sidewall lockage: this type of lockage uses two of the required 38 meters lines to hold the vessel alongside one sidewall in the chamber, recommended size of not less than 2.2 cm (7/8 inch) rope.
 The walls of the locks are rough unfinished concrete, which can cause considerable damages to vessels not properly protected by fenders; damage to masts or rigging on sailboats may also occur, if the turbulence causes the vessel to roll and strike the sidewall.
-Sidewall lockage’s are not recommended for yachts.
+Sidewall lockage’s are not recommended for vessels with masts and long keels. i.e sailing vessels.

 This would be the only option if the intention is to avoid a partial transit however the craft must be able to make a speed of at least 10 knots.